raffimolero/Molero-Stage-3/README.md

 ```

 - modify DATABASE_URL in .env to have the correct username password and hostname

   - username: pgname
   - password: pgpass
   - hostname: db (defined in docker-compose.yml)
   - database: sysdev_management (as instructed)

+- encode the schema for members, projects, and member_projects in prisma/schema.prisma